nautobot/nautobot-app-chatops/docs/admin/slack_setup.md

 1. Log in to [https://api.slack.com/apps](https://api.slack.com/apps) and select "Create New App".
    - Select "From scratch"
-   - Enter "Nautobot Chatops" as the "App Name"
+   - Enter "Nautobot ChatOps" as the "App Name"
    - Select your preferred Slack workspace for your app
    - Click "Create App"
 2. On the "Basic Information" page for your app, under "Add features and functionality", select "Interactive Components"